BridgeCostDental.com

 Advantages

-• Biocompatible, no risk of metal allergies
+• Biocompatible, no metal allergies

-• Colour-matched precisely to surrounding natural teeth
+• Colour-matched precisely to surrounding teeth

 Limitations

-• More expensive than PFM at 1.3x cost
+• More expensive than PFM (1.3x)

 Zirconia

-$700 - $1,200/unit
+$700 - $1,200 / unit

 Aesthetics

-Very Good
+Very good

 Strength